Simulating better bus service

 Mentor: Brandon Willard

 [Project Blog Post] [Github Repo]

 The Chicago Transit Authority (CTA) runs the nation’s second largest transit system.
 Its buses and trains agency move a ton of people – around 1.6 million trips are taken each day.
 CTA also gather lots of data: they know where buses and trains are in real-time and how many people get on and off at each bus stop.

-We’re building transit planning tools that help CTA better predict the impact of a service change on a route – and all connecting routes – before deploying a single vehicle.
+Our 2013 DSSG team built transit planning tools that help the CTA better predict the impact of a service change on a route – and all connecting routes – before deploying a single vehicle.

-We’ll use CTA’s bus GPS and passenger count data to simulate future demand at every stop in Chicago, and predict how well transit service is likely to perform under a particular schedule change.
-We’ll also map how different schedules affect Chicagoans’ ability to get around.
-The goal is to use cutting-edge simulation to enhance the CTA’s ability to plan bus and rail service.
+We used CTA’s bus GPS and passenger count data to simulate future demand at every stop in Chicago, and predicted how well transit service is likely to perform under a particular schedule change.
+We also mapped how different schedules affect Chicagoans’ ability to get around.
+Using cutting-edge simulation, the CTA can now plan bus and rail service with greater efficiency.